Skip to main content

 Accounting, auditing, and financial reporting requirements in Mongolia are stipulated in the Company Law of 2011 and the Partnership Law of 1995 as well as the Law of Mongolia on Accounting of 1993 and the Law of Mongolia on Auditing 1997, which were both amended in 2015.

 Under the Law on Accounting, listed companies, banks and non-banking financial institutions, insurance companies, other companies specified in the Law on Licensing of Business Activities, state or local government-owned enterprises and enterprises with state ownership participation, public service entities engaged to supply electricity, water and heating, and political parties and non-governmental organizations performing governmental functions are required to apply IFRS.
-In Mongolia, SMEs are defined within the Law on Small and Medium Enterprises of 2007 as legally registered business entities with employees of 199 or less and with an annual turnover of up to 1.5 billion Tugrik.
+In Mongolia, SMEs are defined within the Law on Supporting Small and Medium Enterprises of 2019 as legally registered business entities with employees of up to 200 and with an annual turnover of up to 2.5 billion Tugrik.
 These entities are required to apply IFRS for SMEs.

 The Law on Auditing establishes ISA as the auditing standards for all companies.
 The AASC and MoF follow same translation and implementation guidance process as mentioned above for the accounting standards.